jsntv200/redant-home/jobs/senior-ios-developer.md

 * We have some interesting projects, building big web apps that support a large number of users.
 These can throw up challenging problems, like load, handling lots of payments, concurrency, tweaking performance and taming cache unicorns.
 * Flying toasters.

 The things we make are typically large web applications, which we call [Digital Products](/blog/products/ "Digital Products").
-The way we typically approach these is an Angular front end driven by a [Ruby](/ruby-on-rails/ "Ruby") backend (JRuby, Rails, Sinatra etc)
+The way we typically approach these is an React front end driven by a [Ruby](/ruby-on-rails/ "Ruby") backend (JRuby, Rails, Sinatra etc)

 Have a look at our [portfolio](/portfolio/ "portfolio") to get a better idea of the some of the projects we’ve worked on.